Toddler Tooth Decay: A Parent’s Guide to Prevention, Reversal, and Treatment

 - Baby bottle tooth decay: Putting your baby to bed with a bottle of milk, formula, or juice exposes their teeth to sugars for extended periods, increasing the risk of decay.

-- Poor oral hygiene: If you are not regularly cleaning your child’s teeth, plaque builds up, causing childhood caries.
+- Poor oral hygiene: If you are not regularly cleaning your child’s teeth, plaque will build up quickly.

 - Lack of fluoride: Fluoride is important in strengthening tooth enamel and preventing cavities.
-If your local water supply lacks fluoride, talk to your pediatric dentist about fluoride treatments.
+If your local water supply doesn’t contain fluoride, talk to your pediatric dentist about fluoride treatments.

 Check out your local water supply at My Water’s Fluoride.